mconlon17/vivo-pump/examples/education/README.md

     python make_enum.py

 The field of study enumeration is managed by hand -- if you have fields of study that you would like to be able to represent in VIVO, edit the field_enum.txt file with a text editor and add a row for each such field of study.
+Notice that the two columns in `field_enum.txt` are identical, separated by a tab.
+This is intentional and provides a "controlled vocabulary" for a text field such as field of study.
+Your source file must contain fields of study found in the enumeration.